 The principles about forming a 'reasonable belief' come from legal cases.
 In short, a reasonable belief is a state of mind based on reasonable grounds.
 It is formed when all known considerations, including matters of opinion, are objectively assessed and taken into account.

-If you are unsure about whether you need to make a notification, contact the Victorian Disability Worker Commission for assistance.
+If you are unsure about whether you need to make a mandatory notification, contact the Victorian Disability Worker Commission on 1800 497 132 for assistance.

 What is intoxication while practising?